tryggos16/kest2_windows_verkefni/README.md

 BlueBKG.reg.
 Answer: Blue: 0 99 177 TO RED: 232 17 35

+## Step 4: Import a registry file.
+### 6. Question: What is the data value of the Background?
+Answer: 0 99 177

+### 7. Question: What is the color of the desktop?
+Answer: its still RED?

+### 8.

 # 11.3.2.8 Lab - Manage System Files.
 NOT DONE!
 """""""""""""""""""""""""""""""""""""""""""""""""""""